XtraDB/InnoDB Storage Formats

 Note that specifying a KEY_BLOCK_SIZE in an InnoDB table definition will automatically result in the table being compressed - it is not necessary to specify

 To avoid compressing and uncompressing pages too many times, XtraDB/InnoDB tries to keep in the buffer pool both compressed and uncompressed pages, when there is enough room.
 This results in a bigger cache.
-When there is not enough room, an adaptive LRU algorithm is used to decide whether compressed or uncompressed pages should be evicted from the buffer: for CPU-bound workloads, the compressed pages are evicted first; for I/O-bound workloads, the uncompressed pages are evicted first.
+When there is not enough room, an adaptive LRU algorythm is used to decide whether compressed or uncompressed pages should be evicted from the buffer: for CPU-bound workloads, the compressed pages are evicted first; for I/O-bound workloads, the uncompressed pages are evicted first.
 Of course, when necessary, both the compressed and uncompressed version of the same data can be evicted from the buffer.

 Sometimes a compression failure might happen, because the data has grown too much to fit the page.
 When this happens, the page (and the index node) is split into two different pages.
-This process can be repeated recursively until the data fit the pages.
+This process can be repeated until the data fit the pages.
 This can be CPU-consuming on some busy servers which perform many write operations.

 Before writing a compressed page into a data file, XtraDB/InnoDB writes it into the redo log.
 This ensures that the redo log can always be used to recover tables after a crash, even if the compression library is updated and some incompatibilities are introduced.
 But this also means that the redo log will grow faster and might need more space, or the frequency of checkpoints might need to increase.